 History of the school

-Our church school foundation is very important to us, and as such we also joined the newly formed St Christopher’s Primary Multi Academy Trust on the 1st Sept.
-The Trust has been set up by the Exeter Diocese to support schools in their continuous efforts to offer outstanding education for the children in our community.
+Our church school foundation is very important to us, and as such we are a part of the St Christopher’s Primary Multi Academy Trust.
+The Trust was set up by the Exeter Diocese to support schools in their continuous efforts to offer outstanding education for the children in our community.
 The Trust’s mission statement vows to follow the Christian values of compassion and service, and use leadership strength to ensure that the children and young people in our schools receive the best possible educational provision; whilst the adults employed to serve them are valued and challenged to be the best they can be – a wonderful path for us to follow.

 The following gives the history of the school to date:

 On September 29th 1871 a new school for boys was opened.
 ‘The new building, situated on high ground, overlooked the village of Heavitree’.
 There were two main classrooms, a small cloakroom and an indoor lavatory.
 About one hundred boys were divided into five classes.

 In 1875 a Girls School was opened next to the Boys School.
 All children stayed at school until they were eleven years old.
 School House (now the dentist) used to be two houses – one side for the Headmaster of the Boys’ School and the other side was occupied by the Headmistress of the Girls’ School.

 In 1937 the two schools were modernised and remodelled into one building and named Heavitree Mixed and Infants School.

 In 1968 the school hall, kitchen and Year 4 classrooms were added.

 In 1975 the school name was changed to Heavitree Middle School after the reorganisation of education in Exeter.